Table of Contents

-The rbind function in R, short for row-bind, can be used to combine data frames together by their rows.
+The rbind function in R, short for row-bind, is used to combine data frames together by their rows.

-We can use the function from pandas to perform the equivalent function in Python:
+We use the concat() function from pandas to perform the equivalent function in Python:

 df3 = pd.concat([df1, df2])

-We can use the concat() function to quickly bind these two DataFrames together by their rows:
+We can use the concat() function to quickly bind these two DataFrames together by their rows.
+Notice how the index values are preserved from the original DataFrames, leading to duplicated index labels (0 through 4 appearing twice).

 #row-bind two DataFrames